 A student is provided notes from another student in their class or using note-taking technology.
 Students should request a note-taker and/or note-taking technology on the Direct Note Services website

 Accessible table height that would permit a student utilizing assistive movement devices or those with injuries to access a desk.
-Students should submit their course code, section number, and class days/times to their Learning Specialist by emailing email@example.com request an ADA table within their classroom.
+Students should submit their course code, section number, and class days/times to their Accessibility Specialist by emailing email@example.com request an ADA table within their classroom.

 Additional Table for Educational Assistant

 Additional table added so that an EA may sit next to the student they are working with.
-Students should submit their course code, section number, and class days/times to their Learning Specialist by emailing firstname.lastname@example.org to request an additional table for EAs.
+Students should submit their course code, section number, and class days/times to their Accessibility Specialist by emailing firstname.lastname@example.org to request an additional table for EAs.